 The goal of Northside Special Olympics is to provide training and competition in a variety of sports to students with developmental delays.
 It is through comprehensive training and quality competitions that athletes are able to develop physical fitness improve skills and set realistic, meaningful, challenging and attainable goals.

-- The success that our athletes experience can aid in the development of self-confidence and enhancement of a positive self-image.
+- The success that our athletes experience can aid in the development of self-confidence and enhance a positive self-image.

 - Each athlete is an individual with different skills, ideas, attitudes and interests.

-- The accomplishments and positive attitudes that are developed through sports training and competition can affect performance in the classroom, at home and in the community.
+- The accomplishments and positive attitudes that are developed through sports training and competition can affect performance in the classroom, at home and community.

 Focus of the Program

-The focus of the program in Northside is to assist all Special Olympics athletes in learning to participate in a supportive environment that enables them to reach their fullest potential.
-The most crucial contribution the program can make to an athlete is to help them develop self-confidence and a belief that "Yes I Can".
+The focus of the program in Northside is to introduce the world of Special Olympics and competition to our athletes in a supportive environment that enables them to reach their fullest potential.

 Persons are eligible for Special Olympics provided they are 8 years of age or older and have been identified by an agency or professional as having an intellectual disability or having a closely related developmental disability such as those who have functional limitations, both in general learning and adaptive skills such as recreation, work, independent living, self-direction, or self-care.